haneure/haneure/README.md

   </p>
 </div>

-### Hi thanks for stopping by, this is stat currently.
+### Hi thanks for stopping by, this is my stat currently.

 <p align="center">
 <a href="https://github.com/IloveNooodles">